This article will help you read and understand your pathology report for mucinous carcinoma of the ovary.

 If you have been diagnosed with mucinous carcinoma or if your doctor suspects you may have mucinous carcinoma, your appendix might also be removed and sent for pathological examination.
 In these cases, your pathologist will examine the appendix for any cancer cells.

-Why is this important?
 Cancers of the appendix can look very similar to mucinous carcinoma of the ovary.
-Cancers that start in the appendix can travel (metastasize) from the appendix to the ovary.
+Cancers that start in the appendix can spread from the appendix to the ovary.

 Your pathologist will carefully examine all lymph nodes for cancer cells.
 Lymph nodes that contain cancer cells are often called positive while those that do not contain any cancer cells are called negative.
 Most reports include the total number of lymph nodes examined and the number, if any, that contain cancer cells.